openaps/docs/docs/docs/Gear Up/pump.md

     523/723 (with firmware 2.4A or lower)
     554/754 (European Veo, with firmware 2.6A or lower; OR Canadian Veo with firmware 2.7A or lower)

-NOTE: For European/WorldWide users who have access to a `DANA*R` or `Roche Accu-chek Combo` insulin pump, you may be able to use AndroidAPS, which leverages OpenAPS's oref0 algorithm but allows you to interface using an Android phone and Bluetooth to communicate directly with the `DANA*R`/`Roche Accu-chek Combo` pump.
-[See here for instructions and details related to AndroidAPS](https://github.com/MilosKozak/AndroidAPS).
+NOTE: For European/WorldWide users who have access to a `DANA*R/RS`, `Roche Accu-chek Combo` or `Roche Accu-chek Insight` insulin pump, you may be able to use AndroidAPS, which leverages OpenAPS's oref0 algorithm but allows you to interface using an Android phone and Bluetooth to communicate directly with the `DANA*R`/`DANA*RS`/`Roche Accu-chek Combo`/`Insight` pump.
+[See here for instructions and details related to AndroidAPS](http://wiki.AndroidAps.org).

 ## How to check pump firmware (check for absence of PC Connect)